SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Design

-Reading a scattered directory may trigger \emph{metadata aggregation} in {\sys}.
-The workflow is illustrated by the orange circles and lines in \autoref{fig:design-workflow-1}.
-When the switch gets a request packet for directory read, it queries the stale set to determine the state of the requested directory (\ding{193}) and attaches the state to the packet.
-When the server receives the packet, it first acquires read lock of the directory inode (\ding{194}) and checks (3a) path validation and (3b) inode existence like operations discussed above.
-Then, the server checks the state of the request directory.
-If the directory is in \emph{normal state}, the server directly responds to the client according to the directory's inode.
-Otherwise, the server issues a \emph{metadata aggregation} to renew the directory's inode before replying to the client.
+\paragraph{Dirty set query.} When the switch forwards the packet, it queries \emph{/a}'s state and attaches the result to the packet (\ding{193}).

+\paragraph{Locking and checking.} Upon receiving the packet, Server A first acquires a read lock on \emph{/a}'s inode (\ding{194}) and checks cache validation and inode existence as in \autoref{sec:directory-update} (\ding{195}).
+Then, the server examines the dirty set query result.
+If \emph{/a} is in normal state, the server directly returns the directory's inode to the client.
+Otherwise, Server A issues a metadata aggregation to renew the directory's inode before replying to the client.

-To aggregate a directory \emph{A}, the owner server (i.e., the aggregator) first blocks \emph{statdir} and \emph{readdir} to all directories in \emph{A}'s \emph{fingerprint group}.
-Then, the server multicasts an aggregation request to all other servers.
-On receipt of the request, each of the other servers first acquires the write lock of \emph{A}'s change-log, then replies with all the change-log entries in \emph{A}'s \emph{fingerprint group}(\ding{196}).
-When the aggregator receives the change-log entries, it logs the entry in the WAL (\ding{197}) and applies them to corresponding directories (\ding{198}).
-After applying change-logs from all servers, the aggregator multicasts an acknowledgment to all other servers, unblocks operations in the \emph{fingerprint group}, unlocks the directory inode and responds to the client (\ding{201}).
-In the meanwhile, when the acknowledgment packet reaches the switch, it removes \emph{A}'s \emph{fingerprint} from the stale set (\ding{199}).
-When servers receive the acknowledgment, they (9a) unlock the change-logs and permit entry reclamation, and (9b) mark the change-log as ``applied'' in the WAL.
+\paragraph{Aggregation and reply.} To issue an aggregation, Server A blocks \emph{statdir} and \emph{readdir} for all directories in \emph{/a}'s fingerprint group, and sends an aggregation request containing \emph{/a}'s fingerprint to the switch.
+When the switch receives the request, it removes \emph{/a}'s \emph{fingerprint} from the dirty set and multicasts the request to all other servers (\ding{196}).
+Upon receipt of the request, each other server acquires a read lock on \emph{/a}'s change-log, then sends all the change-log entries in \emph{/a}'s fingerprint group to Server A (\ding{197}).
+When Server A receives these change-log entries, it logs each entry in the WAL (\ding{198}) and updates \emph{/a}'s metadata in the key-value store accordingly (\ding{199}).
+After receiving entries from all servers and applying them, Server A multicasts an acknowledgment to the other servers, releases local locks, and responds to the client (\ding{201}).
+When other servers receive the acknowledgment, they unlock the change-logs (\Circled{9a}) and mark the change-log entries as ``applied'' in the WAL (\Circled{9b}).
+The entries in the change-logs are reclaimed in the background.